There are a surprising number of ways that film can become damaged in your own home.

-As a general rule, film will perform its best when it’s used soon after purchasing.
+As a general rule, film will perform its best when it’s used soon after purchase.
 Color film should be refrigerated if it’s being stored for up to 6 months, while B&W film can be stored at room temperature.
-When you need to store it longer, leave it in the freezer, sealed inside the packaging.
+Place color film in the freezer in its original packaging when you need to store it for longer than 6 months.

-Keeping the film in its original packaging is important.
+Keeping the film in the original packaging is important.
 If it’s taken out of its container and warms up too fast, condensation can form on the film and cause ferrotyping or static buildup.

 How long can I store film after it’s been exposed?